shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 ## Reporting Security Vulnerabilities

 We take the security of our project seriously.
-If you find any security vulnerabilities in our tool, please report them responsibly.
+If you find any security vulnerabilities in our tool, please make sure to report them responsibly.
 To report a security vulnerability, please follow the steps outlined in our [Security Policy](https://github.com/shamimrezasohag/dns-security-analysis-tool/SECURITY.md).

 Your report should include details of the vulnerability, how it can be exploited, and any potential impact.
-Please do not disclose the vulnerability publicly until we have had a chance to resolve it.
+Please only disclose the vulnerability publicly once we have had a chance to resolve it.

 ## Features added
 - **Progress Bar**: Real-time visual feedback on script execution with a progress bar.